MOUNT CANOBOLAS ORANGE

 - One if the highest mountains in the Central West

-- It is an extinct shield volcano which last erupted about 11 to 13 million years ago.
+- It is an extinct shield volcano that last erupted about 11 to 13 million years ago.